squeek502/resinator/README.md

     - As far as I can tell, there is no actual use-case for this extra data on controls in a templated DIALOG, as [the docs](https://learn.microsoft.com/en-us/windows/win32/menurc/common-control-parameters) say that "When a dialog is created, and a control in that dialog which has control-specific data is created, a pointer to that data is passed into the control's window procedure through the lParam of the WM_CREATE message for that control", but `WM_CREATE` is not sent for dialogs (instead only `WM_INITDIALOG` is sent after all of the controls have been created).
 - `resinator` will avoid a miscompilation when a generic CONTROL has its control class specified as a number, and will emit a warning
   + The Windows RC compiler will incorrectly encode control classes specified as numbers, seemingly using some behavior that might be left over from the 16-bit RC compiler.
 As far as I can tell, it will always output an unusable dialog template if a CONTROL's class is specified as a number.
+- `resinator` will avoid a miscompilation when a `VALUE` within a `VERSIONINFO` has the comma between its key and its first value omitted (but only if the value is a quoted string), and will emit a warning
+  + The Windows RC compiler will fail to add padding to get to `DWORD`-alignment before the value and sometimes step on the null-terminator of the `VALUE`'s key string.

 ### Unavoidable divergences from the MSVC++ `rc` tool